RenaSchott/Project5-MyBag/README.md

         - was used for storing the database
     - CI Python Linter
         - was used for finding errors
+    - Wordtracker
+        - was used for long-tail keyword testing
     - Languagetool
         - was used to check the spelling and grammar in the README file.